vim345/plailyst/README.md

 If you're not interested in the teams that I follow or you cannot watch the contents from channels that I use, because you're not living in the United States, you can follow the rest of instructions to set up your own channel.
 I personally use this for football, but it can be used for anything, as you can customize list of youtube channels, mandatory keywords and optional ones.

 # Big Note
+You need to have a proper https domain name, if you want to run this tool on a server.
+Otherwise, you can only run it on a localhost machine, due to security constraints by google OAuth 2.0.

 This is a super beta version as of now.
 It has no UI and no deployment script as of now.
 I use this tool for my personal usage and I am not planning to create a user interface for it.
 Feel free to add one, if you'd like to contribute.

 # How to configure
 Create an OAuth 2.0 Client ID for a web app at: https://console.cloud.google.com/apis/credentials Make sure to add your own email to the allowed lists, if you're using it for testing.
+Set the redirect URI to localhost, if you don't have a proper https public domain.

 Using the same Google account, create an empty play list on Youtube.